AmbireTech/adex-protocol/components/validator-stack.md

 # AdEx validator stack

 @TODO describe the implementation: it should be on top of SQL, as this allows easy abstraction and using both embedded dbs (sqlite) and normal dbms (postgresql); or, another similar abstraction that works

-@TODO authentication: a way for a user to prove they control a given addr (HTTP authentication header with a signed msg?), and expose the validator `init` message so that other people can know that this really is the given validator
+@TODO authentication: a way for a user to prove they control a given addr (HTTP authentication header with a signed msg?).
+This authentication scheme might be required for all communication to the sentry.
+So validators, when communicating between each other, will have to both authenticate via this scheme AND sign all their messages

 ## Diagram